-Purpose of schedule Use Schedule 3 to figure the credit for the elderly or the disabled.
-Who can take the credit The credit is based on your filing status, age, and income.
+Purpose of schedule

+Use Schedule 3 to figure the credit for the elderly or the disabled.

+Who can take the credit

+The credit is based on your filing status, age, and income.
 If you are married filing a joint return, it is also based on your spouse's age and income.
-You may be able to take the credit for 1992 if either of the following applies: • You were age 65 or older at the end of 1992, OR • You were under age 65 at the end of 1992 and you meet all three of the following: 1.
-You were permanently and totally disabled on the date you retired; or if you retired before January 1, 1977, you were permanently and totally disabled on January 1, 1976, or January 1, 1977; and 2.
-You received taxable disability income for 1992; and 3.
-On January 1, 1992, you had not reached mandatory retirement age (the age when your employer's retirement program would have required you to retire).
+You may be able to take the credit for 1993 if either of the following applies:

+- You were age 65 or older at the end of 1993, OR - You were under age 65 at the end of 1993 and you meet all three of the following: - 1.
+You were permanently and totally disabled on the date you retired.
+If you retired before 1977, you must have been permanently and totally disabled on January 1, 1976, or January 1, 1977. - 2.
+You received taxable disability income for 1993. - 3.
+On January 1, 1993, you had not reached mandatory retirement age (the age when your employer's retirement program would have required you to retire).

 For the definition of permanent and total disability, see What is permanent and total disability? on page 2.
 Also, see the instructions for Part II.

 Married persons.
-If you were married at the end of 1992, generally you must file a joint return to take the credit.
-But if your filing status on Form 1040A is married filing a separate return, you may take the credit only if you lived apart from your spouse ALL year.
+If you were married at the end of 1993, generally you must file a joint return to take the credit.
+But if your filing status on Form 1040A is married filing a separate return, you may take the credit only if you lived apart from your spouse for ALL of 1993.

 Income limits.
 Generally, you cannot take the credit if your income is equal to or more than a certain dollar amount.
 See the chart on page 2 for details.

-If you are: You generally cannot take the credit if: Single, Head of household, or Qualifying widow(er) The amount on Form 1040A, line 17, is \$17,500 or more; or you received \$5,000 or more of nontaxable social security or other nontaxable pensions Married filing a joint return and only one spouse is eligible for the credit The amount on Form 1040A, line 17, is \$20,000 or more; or you received \$5,000 or more of nontaxable social security or other nontaxable pensions Married filing a joint return and both spouses are eligible for the credit The amount on Form 1040A, line 17, is \$25,000 or more; or you received \$7,500 or more of nontaxable social security or other nontaxable pensions Married filing a separate return and you did not live with your spouse all year The amount on Form 1040A, line 17, is \$12,500 or more; or you received \$3,750 or more of nontaxable social security or other nontaxable pensions
+income limits for credit for the elderly or the disabled If you are: You generally cannot take the credit if: Single, Head of household, or Qualifying widow(er) The amount on Form 1040A, line 17, is \$17,500 or more; or you received \$5,000 or more of nontaxable social security or other nontaxable pensions Married filing a joint return and only one spouse is eligible for the credit The amount on Form 1040A, line 17, is \$20,000 or more; or you received \$5,000 or more of nontaxable social security or other nontaxable pensions Married filing a joint return and both spouses are eligible for the credit The amount on Form 1040A, line 17, is \$25,000 or more; or you received \$7,500 or more of nontaxable social security or other nontaxable pensions Married filing a separate return and you lived apart from your spouse for all of 1993 The amount on Form 1040A, line 17, is \$12,500 or more; or you received \$3,750 or more of nontaxable social security or other nontaxable pensions